 Possible Interpretation: The spread begins with The Trumpet which represents an important message or a call to duty.
-When tilted right, it may signify losing focus on that duty, or doubting one’s inner guidance.
+When tilted right, it may signify moving on, as if that calling is being ignored or someone is doubting doubting this inner guidance.
 An opportunity may be slipping away.
 The next card is Temperance which suggests the healing arts and rituals of sanctity and grace.
 Being in the center it represents the present time and you (or the querent) since you are always at the center of your world.
 The third card is The Priestess, who represents knowledge, wisdom and sacred mysteries.
 She is tilted left facing down which may mean extreme discretion protecting sacred knowledge, or she may be teaching that sacred knowledge to someone below.
-(The reader may choose to draw a card to place below to indicate the object of her gaze.) ### Posted 10•19•19
+(The reader may choose to draw a card to place below to indicate the object of her gaze.) ###

 EXERCISE 6 is a 3-card spread beginning with a pip in the suit of cups.
 We will read these cards simply for a message with no specific question asked.
-Take some time to study the cards and see what message comes to mind.
-Use the triadic method of interpretation explained above for the pip card. ### Posted 10•19•19
+Take some time to study the cards and see what message comes to mind. ###

 What if you ask a question, and only pips come up?

 EXERCISE 7 is a response to the question: “What do I need to know about this new friendship?”
 Try to interpret this.
 What comes to mind?
-Remember, you are only reading the top triangle of each square triadic card.
+Remember, you are only reading the top triangle of each pip square.

-Possible Interpretation: The Equilibrium Triad refers to a mature creative or educational project in your life.
-The 8, Opposition of Equilibrium, shows that some matter that requires a quick and competent response has arisen.
-The 4 of Coins, Commencement of Opposition, usually means strong outside opposition in the financial realm.
+Possible Interpretation: The Equilibrium Triad refers to a mature creative or educational (Rods) project in your life.
+The 8, Opposition of Equilibrium, shows that a matter that requires a quick and competent response has arisen.
+The next square card is the Triad of Opposition which usually means strong outside opposition, and since this is the realm of Coins, that opposition is of a financial nature.
+The 4 of Coins at the top is Commencement of Opposition, commencement means beginning so some sort of financial opposition has begun.
+Because 4 is a number of stability, it may translate into rigidity and extreme control.
+Sometimes one must spend some money (invest) to make money.
 The final square is the Commencement Triad in the realm of cups.
 This triad refers to the beginning of an emotional or spiritual matter, but the square is reversed putting the empty triangle at the top.
 This shows that the beginning of such a new involvement is discouraged.
 The card says, “Not the time for a new emotional or spiritual involvement.”

 Why might this be?
 Well, perhaps attending to the present situation referred to by the 8 of Rods, will require your exclusive attention, so you are not at a point in your life to commit to a new involvement.
-OR, it is possible that this new person is actually the disturbance.
+OR, it is possible that this new person presenting the possibility of a relationship is actually the disturbance.
 He or she may be demanding too much attention or even attempting to restrict your financial choices, if so, this person is “controlling.”
-Such a relationship is counter productive to your goals and well-being. ### Posted 3•3•20
+Such a relationship is counter productive to your goals and well-being. ###